Funded! ACLS Digital Extension, $150,000

 Thanks again to everyone involved in various steps of the grant application in different capacities.
 We remain grateful to our current funders, the Humanities Without Walls Consortium, and our institutions, Purdue University, the University of Arizona, and Michigan State University.
 We are very happy to continue expanding Crow with the help of their continuing support.

-0 Comments on “Funded!
-ACLS Digital Extension, $150,000
+One response to “Funded!
+ACLS Digital Extension, $150,000”

 Leave a Reply